teamspeak/teamspeak6-server/README.md

 **Limitations:** Please note that **TeamSpeak 3 Server licenses are not compatible** with TeamSpeak 6 Servers, and currently, there is **no migration path available between the two versions**.

+**Preview License:** In response to your feedback, the server now comes with a **temporary** 32-slot preview license to offer greater flexibility during the evaluation period.
+Please note that this license is **only valid for two months**.

 Additionally, it is **not yet possible to obtain or upgrade to a larger license for TeamSpeak 6**.

 We truly appreciate your patience and understanding as we continue to work on solutions to better support your needs in the future.